 Available At: Amazon

 If you’re looking for reliable performance across applications, the Sandisk Extreme Pro A2 is a great fit.
-It features the same speeds as the Sandisk Extreme A2 cards and performs faster when it comes to writing operations.
+It features the same speeds as the Sandisk Extreme A2 cards and performs faster in writing operations.
 So make sure to bear this in mind when making your purchase decision.

 Sandisk Extreme A2 128GB Micro SD Memory Card